EllieBorden/Cherrytree-Manual/cherrytree-user-manual.md

 # Introduction

 Cherrytree is a free and open source, hierarchical, note-taking application.
-It is capable of storing text, images, files, links, tables, and executable snippets of code.
+It can store text, images, files, links, tables, and executable snippets of code.
 This application is under active development.
 Details regarding updates can be found in the [changelog](https://github.com/giuspen/cherrytree/blob/master/changelog.txt).

+If you have questions please ask in the [forum](https://www.giuspen.com/forum/cherrytree-2/), or visit [this webpage](https://www.giuspen.com/feedback/) to provide feedback.

 ### About This Manual